The Case for Storage Area Networks (SAN)

 The benefits of this model extend far beyond cost control and ease of operation, however.
 By tapping into PowerVM capabilities, IBM i users can now dynamically allocate their resources by manipulating live partitions.
 In increasingly crowded and complex environments, this flexible orchestration can be incredibly valuable.

-The benefits of SAN should be lower cost of ownership of disk and great flexibility in maintenance and items like backups.
+The benefits of SAN should be lower cost of ownership of disk and greater flexibility for maintenance and things like backups.
 Administrators can replicate parts of the SAN without causing downtime for the end users.

-So although IBM i loyalists may feel pretty confident in the procedures they've been holding onto over the years, isn’t it worth considering a subtle change that could keep end users happy and IT teams looking smart?
+So, although we IBM i loyalists may feel pretty confident in the procedures we’ve been holding onto over the years, isn’t it worth considering a subtle change that could keep end users happy and our IT teams looking smart?

 Downtime comes in many forms and it doesn’t take a full-on disaster to destroy your data.
 This guide shows you what you need in order to build a strong recovery strategy that your business can really rely on.